English

 Introduction to the craft of creative writing through the study and analysis of the works of established and peer writers.
 Students will practice writing in various genres and will be introduced to the workshop method.

-This course is an in-depth study of the literary forms -- short story, poetry, and drama -- with practice in writing original works, and with special emphasis on criticism of students' works by instructor and students.
+This course is an in-depth study of the literary forms -- short story, poetry, and drama -- with practice in writing original works with a goal of publication and with special emphasis on criticism of students' works by instructor and students.

 This is a course for students who wish to improve their skills as poets, authors of fiction and as nonfiction writers.